Carpet padding acts as a cushion between the carpet and subfloor. The best carpet pads vary in price, thickness, and weight, but most are inexpensive.

 Carpet Pad Thickness

 Pick a thinner high-density carpet pad for commercial areas with heavy foot traffic.
 A thicker carpet padding is ideal for bedrooms and living rooms.
-The downside with thick carpet pads is they damage thin carpet types.

 R-value describes the thermal resistance rating of a carpet pad.
 In other words, it’s the insulating value.
 The higher the R-value, the more the insulating capacity.
 R-value rating ranges from 1.05 to 2.15, depending on the thickness of the pad.